jakeboyd2/Hide-Your-RDP/README.md

 Suspected cloud virtual machine intrusion within Cyber Range environment

 ## Overview
-This repository contains threat hunting documentation and analysis for a suspected intrusion incident that occurred on September 21, 2025, within a cyber range environment.
+This repository contains threat hunting documentation and analysis for a suspected intrusion incident that occurred within a cyber range environment.
 The investigation focuses on potential compromise of cloud virtual machines and associated infrastructure.

 ## Thanks
 Huge thanks to <a href="https://www.linkedin.com/in/mohammedsanclogic/">Mohammed</a> for engineering the hunt and <a href="https://www.linkedin.com/in/joshmadakor/">Josh</a> for architecting the cyber range infrastructure.